phaidra/phaidra/docs/docs/architecture.md

 ## PHAIDRA Vue Components

 Right from the early days of PHAIDRA there was a need for more than just one frontend for the repository.
 This led not only to PHAIDRA API implementing many features which would be typically left for frontend (i.e. providing various data viewers which the frontend merely embeds via iframe) but also to the creation of reusable frontend components.
-PHAIDRA Vue Componets is a library of Vue components and scripts which implement many common use cases: ingest, metadata editing, defining relationships and access rights, search, etc. It enables fast development of tailored frontends (see <a href="/docs/docs-docked.md">Docked Applications</a> for examples) while also keeping them thin, hence easier to maintain.
+PHAIDRA Vue Componets is a library of Vue components and scripts which implement many common use cases: ingest, metadata editing, defining relationships and access rights, search, etc. It enables fast development of tailored frontends (see [Docked Applications](/docs/docked/) for examples) while also keeping them thin, hence easier to maintain.

 Here is a little schematics which summarizes how the parts of PHAIDRA Vue Components work together: